canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 ----------------------
 #### SD-Core User Plane

-All commands in this section are run on the SD-Core Control Plane Kubernetes cluster host.
+All commands in this section are run on the SD-Core User Plane Kubernetes cluster host.

 Install Microk8s, configure Metallb to expose 1 IP address for the UPF, and add the Multus plugin: